Useful Websites

 Sommers Weltliteratur to go (run by Reclam Verlag; summaries of German literary gems using legos): https://www.youtube.com/user/mwstubes

-To buy German books:
+To Buy German books:

 https://www.ibiservice.com/